2021 Women's Cricket World Cup Qualifier

 The 2021 Women's Cricket World Cup Qualifier was an international women's cricket tournament that was held in Zimbabwe in November and December 2021.
 The tournament was the final part of the qualification process for the 2022 Women's Cricket World Cup.
 All of the regional qualification tournaments used the Women's Twenty20 International format.
-The tournament was the fifth edition of the World Cup Qualifier, with the fixtures played as 50 overs matches.
-Originally, the top three teams from the qualifier would have progressed to the 2022 Women's Cricket World Cup in New Zealand.
-The top three teams, along with the next two best placed teams, also qualified for the next cycle of the ICC Women's Championship.
+The tournament was the fifth edition of the World Cup Qualifier, with the fixtures played as 50-over matches.
+Originally, the top three teams from the qualifier would have progressed to the 2022 Women's Cricket World Cup in New Zealand, with those top three teams, along with the next two best-placed teams, also qualifying for the next cycle of the ICC Women's Championship.

 Originally, the qualifier was scheduled to take place in Sri Lanka from 3 to 19 July 2020.
-In March 2020, due to the COVID-19 pandemic, the International Cricket Council (ICC) confirmed that they were monitoring the situation and reviewing the scheduling of the tournament.
-However, on 12 May 2020, the ICC confirmed that the tournament had been postponed.
+In March 2020, due to the COVID-19 pandemic, the International Cricket Council (ICC) confirmed that they were reviewing the scheduling of the tournament.
+On 12 May 2020, the ICC confirmed that the tournament had been postponed.
 In December 2020, the ICC confirmed that the qualifier would be played during June and July 2021.
 In April 2021, the ICC postponed the tournament to November and December 2021.
 In August 2021, the ICC confirmed the dates for the tournament, and that it would be played in Zimbabwe.
 The full schedule for the tournament was announced in November 2021.
 The ten teams were placed into two groups of five, with the top three teams from each group advancing to the Super Six stage of the tournament.